Thomas Kydd 17

 Perfect for fans of Patrick O'Brien, Bernard Cornwell, and swashbuckling adventure during the great Age of Sail: Inferno is the seventeenth novel in Julian Stockwin's acclaimed Captain Kydd series.

-Unputdownable naval action from the master of the sea story - 'In Stockwin's hands the sea story will continue to entrance readers across the world' Guardian
+'In Stockwin's hands the sea story will continue to entrance readers across the world' - Guardian

 1807.
 Captain Sir Thomas Kydd's famous sea action aboard Tyger has snatched his reputation from ignominy.
 He is the hero of the hour.
 But though Britain's Navy remains imperious, a succession of battles has seen Napoleon victorious on mainland Europe.